hlopes/easy-money/README.md

 ## Introduction

-The goal here is to serve as a collection of basic resources when developing NextJs applications with the latest features.
+The goal here is to serve as a collection of basic resources that can be used when developing NextJs applications with the latest features.
 It is supposed to address the most common requirements of the real-world problems of an application.

 #### Disclaimer:

 This is an opinionated guide that shows how I prefer to do some things in a certain way.
-You should never take as it a recipe, instead decides what works best for you and your team.
+So always decide what works best for you and your team.

 ## Table Of Contents: